Code-Institute-Submissions/BitWise-Front-End_2/README.md

 </details><br>

 If the user is logged in the icon will update to show they are now following the selected profile.
-This will update the state to show immediatly and will also update the state in the profiles page and individual profile page without the requirement to refresh.
+This will update the state to show immediately and will also update the state in the profiles page and individual profile page without the requirement to refresh.

 <details>
       <summary style="font-weight:bold">Follow - Update Profiles Page Screenshot</summary>